Petrophile divaricata

 Petrophile divaricata is a species of flowering plant in the family Proteaceae and is endemic to southwestern Western Australia.
 It is a shrub with bipinnate, sharply-pointed leaves, and oval to oblong heads of hairy, yellow flowers.

 Description

 Petrophile divaricata is a shrub that typically grows to a height of 0.5–2 m and has branchlets and leaves that are covered with long, fine hairs when young but that become glabrous with age.
 The leaves are bipinnate, 40–110 mm long on a petiole 20–50 mm long, and pinnately-divided with rigid pinnae 6–20 mm long, each with a sharply-pointed tip.
 The flowers are arranged on the ends of branchlets, in sessile, oval to oblong heads about 25 mm long, with deciduous involucral bracts at the base.
 The flowers are 20–25 mm long, yellow or pale yellow and hairy.
-Flowering occurs from August to December and the fruit is a nut, fused with others in a oval to cylindrical head up to 28 mm long.
+Flowering occurs from August to December and the fruit is a nut, fused with others in an oval to cylindrical head up to 28 mm long.